Disease/Disorder

 Early predictions of outcomes

-The presence of bone metastases themselves can increase mortality and lesions that occupy more than 50% of the cortical bone are particularly worrisome.5 Fractures and spinal cord compromise from bone metastases can reduce quality of life and mobility.12 Osteolytic tumors are more likely to fracture than osteoblastic lesions.6 The Mirels scoring system can be used to predict the risk of pathologic fracture of long bones based on pain, size, location and nature of the lesion; and is used to guide recommendations for prophylactic surgical fixation.20 The Spinal Instability Neoplastic Score reliably evaluates tumor-related spinal instability.21
+The presence of bone metastases themselves can increase mortality, and lesions that occupy more than 50% of the cortical bone are particularly worrisome.5 Fractures and spinal cord compromise from bone metastases can reduce quality of life and mobility.15 Osteolytic tumors are more likely to fracture than osteoblastic lesions.6 The Mirels’ scoring system can be used to predict the risk of pathologic fracture of long bones based on pain, size, location and nature of the lesion; and is used to guide recommendations for prophylactic surgical fixation.23The Spinal Instability Neoplastic Score (SINS) assesses the mechanical stability of vertebrae affected by spinal metastases.24 In recent years, a refined version of the SINS (rSINS) has been developed, which relies primarily on radiographic evaluation and removes the pain variable of the original SINS, previously felt to be too subjective a component.25 The Bilsky classification is also utilized in clinical practice to assess for epidural spinal cord compression due to metastatic lesions.26

 Environmental

 In the evaluation of a cancer patient with bone metastases, reducing the potential for falls is of the utmost importance to avoid a pathologic fracture or spinal cord compromise.
-Patients should be evaluated for individualized needs of durable medical equipment, bracing, assistive devices and home modifications to improve independence and reduce the potential for falls.
+Patients should be evaluated for individualized needs of durable medical equipment, bracing, assistive devices, and home modifications to improve independence and reduce the potential for falls.

 Social role and social support system